TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 TODO: Some tips for debugging.

+#### a) GraphQL API

+The template supports [GraphQL API code generation](https://github.com/TaitoUnited/full-stack-template/blob/master/scripts/taito/DEVELOPMENT.md#code-generation).
+Read the instructions.

+- Run `taito code generate article` to generate code for the **article** table.
+- Make sure also **shared/schema.gql** was updated.
+If not, either there are some compile errors that you need to fix or your server is not running, in which case you should try `taito restart:server`.
+- Run `taito init` to generate example GraphQL queries.
+- Run `taito open graphql` to open GraphQL playground on your browser.
+Try to execute posts and articles queries.
+You can copy them from **server/test/graphql/generated/queries**.

+See [appendix A](a-technology-tutorials#graphql-api.md) for some GraphQL API tutorials.

-#### a) RESTful API
+#### b) RESTful API

-Implement a RESTful API endpoint for your UI and modify your UI implementation to use the API endpoint.
-See `server/src/content/posts.*` as an example.
-In a RESTful API a HTTP URL (e.g _/posts_) defines a resource, and HTTP methods (GET, POST, PUT, PATCH, DELETE) operate on that resource.
+The template supports also RESTful APIs.
+There is one example at [InfraRouter.ts](https://github.com/TaitoUnited/full-stacl-template/tree/master/server/src/infra/routers/InfraRouter.ts).
+You can implement a RESTful API endpoint at **server/src/core/routers/ArticleRouter.ts** if you wish.
+In a RESTful API a HTTP URL (e.g _/articles_) defines a resource, and HTTP methods (GET, POST, PUT, PATCH, DELETE) operate on that resource.
 For example:

 - `GET /articles`: Fetch all articles from the articles collection
 - `POST /articles`: Create a new article to the articles collection